Quickstart

 Date of publication of the articleboolIsReadable

-It's important to be aware that the fields Byline, Author and PublicationDate are found independently of each other.
-So there might be some inconsistencies and unexpected data.
-For instance, Byline may be a string in the form "@Date by @Author" or "@Author, @Date" or any other combination used by the publication.
+It's important to be aware that the fields Byline, Author, and PublicationDate are found independently of each other.
+Consequently, there might be inconsistencies or unexpected data.
+For instance, Byline may be a string in the form "@Date by @Author", "@Author, @Date", or any other combination used by the publication.

-The TimeToRead calculation is based on the research found in Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST.
-It should be accurate if the article is written in one of the languages in the research, but it is just an educated guess for the others languages.
+The TimeToRead calculation is based on research found in Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST.
+It should be accurate if the article is written in one of the languages covered by the research, but it is an educated guess for other languages.
+If you can point to any scientific research for missing languages, please open an issue.

-The TextContent property is based on the pure text content of the HTML (i.e., the concatenations of text nodes.
-Then we apply some basic formatting, like removing double spaces or the newlines left by the formatting of the HTML code.
+The TextContent property is based on the pure text content of the HTML (i.e., the concatenation of text nodes).
+We then apply basic formatting, such as removing double spaces or newlines left by HTML formatting.
 We also add meaningful newlines for P and BR nodes.